oncomouse/AndrewPilsch.com/source/blog/2015-02-16-creepy-scholarship.html.md

 This idea of the creepy, emergent narrative is, of course, part of the general creepiness of big data.
 We're perfectly fine giving away facts about ourselves, but once we see the person-shaped impression, the blurry doppelgänger produced by our data, things are weird: "that person-shaped blur is not me.
 Or is it?"

 Given this creepiness, why are we okay with big data narratives about books or about historical subjects?
 Is it because they're dead?
-If that's the case, is it better that we cannot (legally) do datamining on post-1923 literature?
+If that's the case, is it better that we cannot (legally) do data-mining on post-1923 literature?

 I don't have an answer to all of these questions, but I think it's an important confrontation that digital humanities needs to have with its own methods.
 The ease with which a simple digital project or even speculation about future projects slides into the creepy territory of distant narrative and the surveillance technologies that author them is startling.

-This creep further suggests the problem of interpretation in all DH projects: if narratives extracted from the patterns of datamining are creepy (and I think they can be), where are they creepy? when are they creepy? why might some be creepy and not others?
+This creep further suggests the problem of interpretation in all DH projects: if narratives extracted from the patterns of data-mining are creepy (and I think they can be), where are they creepy? when are they creepy? why might some be creepy and not others?
 How do we respond ethically to the age of creepy scholarship?

 As a final plug, these questions could form the grist for some interesting presentations in the special session I'm proposing for MLA 16, ["Critical Informatics and the Digital Humanities."](http://oncomouse.github.io/mla16.html)